dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 ### Helm charts in Git
 Source tracking of Helm charts work in similarly to Kustomizations in both platforms, i.e. they can be configured so that reconciliation tracks commits on a branch, a tag pattern, or gets fixed to a commit hash.

 However, there is a very important property in Flux that you should be aware of.
 Under the hood, Flux packages the Helm chart contained in the git repository and caches it for internal consumption by HelmReleases.
-By default (i.e with the `ChartVersion` reconcile strategy), it assumes that __the chart didn't change unless the version is different in `Chart.yaml`, no matter the git revision__.
-In other words, __it assumes immutable packages__, meaning that the Chart version has to be bumped on every commit that changes a template.
+By default (i.e with the `ChartVersion` reconcile strategy), it assumes that __the chart is unchanged unless the version is different in `Chart.yaml`, no matter the git revision__.
+In other words, __it assumes immutable packages__, and that the Chart version has to be bumped on every commit that changes a template.

-To create a new package on every git revision, the [`reconcile strategy`](https://fluxcd.io/docs/components/helm/api/#helm.toolkit.fluxcd.io/v2beta1.HelmChartTemplateSpec) should be set to `Revision`.
+This behavior can be changed however to create a new package on every git revision by setting the [reconcile strategy](https://fluxcd.io/docs/components/helm/api/#helm.toolkit.fluxcd.io/v2beta1.HelmChartTemplateSpec) to `Revision`.
 This will configure Flux to append build metadata containing the git commit SHA to the SemVer, thus reflecting every commit in a new package version.

 Note that the reconcile strategy only affects the packaging of charts stored in git, changes to GitOps configuration (e.g the `values` block) will be reconciled as usual.
 {: .info}